davidjbradshaw/iframe-resizer/docs/upgrade.md

 ### Visability checking

 The visability of both the iframe and the parent page are now observered.
-This allows resizing to be disabled while the iframe is now visible to the user.
+This allows resizing to be disabled while the iframe is not visible to the user.

 ### Ensures CSS sizing of iframe html and body tags set to auto